Our Speech and Language Therapy (SaLT) service provides support to babies, children and young people (BCYP) with their:

 Down syndrome is a naturally occurring genetic condition caused by an extra chromosome.

-To find out more information about Down’s Syndrome and about ways to support children and young people with Down’s Syndrome, please visit these websites:
+To find out more information about Down’s Syndrome and about ways to support babies, children and young people with Down’s Syndrome, please visit these websites:

 See and Learn - educating children with Down syndrome